jrin771/Everything-LLMs-And-Robotics/README.md

 # Everything-LLMs-And-Robotics
 The world's largest GitHub Repository for the intersection of LLMs (multimodal included!) + Robotics

-Why I made this: Go here.(blue link here)

 Heavily Inspired by [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics)

 # Logistics
 If you want to make a change this repository [click here](PR-Guide.md)

-If you want to learn why we do the things that we do (and how you can incorporate them in your own work) [click here](https://jrin771.github.io)
+Why I made this: Go here.(blue link here)

 # What Does This Repository Have?